- Installed: 09/05/2014

-Hathi consists of two components: the Hadoop Distributed File System (HDFS), and a MapReduce framework for job and task tracking.
+Hathi consisted of two components: the Hadoop Distributed File System (HDFS), and a MapReduce framework for job and task tracking.

-The Hadoop Distributed File System (HDFS) is a distributed file system designed to run on commodity hardware.
-It has many similarities with existing distributed file systems.
-However, the differences from other distributed file systems are significant.
-HDFS is highly fault-tolerant and is designed to be deployed on low-cost hardware.
-HDFS provides high throughput access to application data and is suitable for applications that have large data sets.
-HDFS relaxes a few POSIX requirements to enable streaming access to file system data.
+The Hadoop Distributed File System (HDFS) was a distributed file system designed to run on commodity hardware.
+It had many similarities with existing distributed file systems.
+However, the differences from other distributed file systems were significant.
+HDFS was highly fault-tolerant and was designed to be deployed on low-cost hardware.
+HDFS provided high throughput access to application data and was suitable for applications that have large data sets.
+HDFS relaxed a few POSIX requirements to enable streaming access to file system data.

 |Sub-Cluster||Number of Nodes||Processors per Node||Cores per Node||Memory per Node||Retired in|